parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

 ### Special notes for Parsec Team customers
 On AWS EC2 you can add populate the instance userdata and the machine will automatically be provisioned as a team machine.
 Available arguments:
 [string]$key (required)
 [string]$team_id (required)
-[String]$name  (name of the host as you want it to appear in Parsec)
+[string]$name  (name of the host as you want it to appear in Parsec)
 [int]$group_id (group id of the group you want to assign this computer to)
 [int]$user_id (user id of the user you want to assign this computer to)
 [string]$user_email (email address of the user you want to assign this computer to)